University Park Mall: History

 Edward J. DeBartolo Corporation first announced plans for University Park Mall in 1976.
 The company, working in a joint venture with local developers George and Donald Cressy, proposed a one-level complex located along Indiana State Road 23 (SR 23) and Grape Road in the city of Mishawaka, Indiana.
 Research conducted by the DeBartolo corporation determined the site to be suitable for a mall, given its proximity to residents with high levels of disposable income, as well as its proximity to the University of Notre Dame in nearby South Bend.
 Construction was slated to begin by May 1976, with plans calling for four anchor stores, with estimated building costs of $35,000,000.
-One of the first stores confirmed was a Sears department store; in mid-1976, the company confirmed it would be closing its store in downtown South Bend in favor of moving to the mall.
+In mid-1976, Sears announced plans to close its department store in downtown South Bend in favor of moving to the mall.
 Sears's decision to close the downtown South Bend store was met with concerns from local citizens, many of whom thought the closure would draw business away from downtown South Bend.
 In response, many neighborhood groups and local unions sent letters to Sears in an attempt to prevent them from opening a store at the mall.
 Despite the local protests, Sears executives confirmed by November 1976 their decision to move to the mall.
 DeBartolo confirmed the mall would consist of 964051 sqft of retail space with a targeted opening date of 1978.
 Margaret Prickett, then-mayor of Mishawaka, thought construction of the mall would help improve the town's economy and increase the likelihood of the city receiving a direct exit off the Indiana Toll Road.